HamidrezaNM/YTDownloaderExtension/README.md

 # YTDownloaderExtension
-YouTube Downloader Extension for Chrome and soon for Firefox
+YouTube Downloader Extension for Chrome and Firefox

 # Install
 Download CRX file from Releases